GagePickle/pokemon-lookup/README.md

+# Pokemon Lookup
-# Pokemon Lookup application built using Jquery and APIs
+Pokemon Lookup application built using Jquery and a Pokemon API